nhannguyen95/algorithms/notes/system-design/designing-data-intensive-application/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

  - Twitter is now moving to a hybrid of both approaches.
 Less follower: use 1st approach, many followers: use 2nd approach (the result is merged with the homeline cache).
  - The distribution of followers per user is a key load parameter for discussing scalability, since it determines the _fan-out_ load.

+---

+When you increase a load parameter:
+- How is the performance of the system affected if you keep the system resource unchanged?
+- To keep the performance unchanged, how much do you need to increase the resources?

+---

+**Latency**: the duration that a request is waiting to be handled (to be processed by the server).

+**Response time**: what the clients see, actual time to process the request + network delays + queueing delays etc.

+Response time can vary a lot even if you issue the same request, so think of it as a distribution of values rather than a single one.